sathwik-14/quikjs/README.md

 ## Features

 - Scaffold Express.js projects with ease.
-- Automatically generate CRUD APIs for your database models.
+- Automatically generate CRUD APIs with validation(joi) and documentation(swaggerUI) for your database models.
 - Seamlessly integrate with PostgreSQL database using Sequelize ORM.
 - Planned support for other ORMs and databases in future updates.
 - Integrating 3rd party services for messaging, mail services, and storage services (e.g., S3).